Expect the unexpected on this journey to Cuba

 Visit the Che Chevara Mausoleum in Santa Clara where the final battle of the Cuban Revolution took place.

-Stop at a local tobacco farm, where the growing and drying process of the region’s most famous product is explained and see how they are really rolled.
+Stop at a local tobacco farm where the growing and drying process of the region’s most famous product is explained and see how they are really rolled.

 Within walking distance of the long sandy beach and set in relaxing natural surroundings, the hotel ticks all the right boxes.